shubhamch95/pizza-app/README.md

 <br> URL:/api/pizzas/:id <br>Method: GET <br>Description: Get details of a single pizza by its ID.

 **Create a New Pizza**
-URL: /api/pizzas
-Method: POST
-Description: Create a new pizza.
+<br>URL: /api/pizzas <br>Method: POST <br>Description: Create a new pizza.
 Requires a JSON body with pizza details.

 **Example JSON body:** <br>
 {